 Depends on your time schedule and interests, of course.
 Attend and help out as you can.

 Monthly meetings offer a wide range of programs.
 These programs are determined by the interests of the club members but may include gardening techniques, garden crafts, tours, flower arranging, landscape hints, address environmental concerns and much more.
 Projects are determined by club members but usually involve community beautification.

-Districts There are seven districts in Wisconsin.
+Districts There are six districts in Wisconsin.
 Check out the district pages for more information about clubs in your area and contact information or use the NGC site to locate a club near you.
 No club in your area?
 Contact the district director in your area to see about starting one.
 Coulee District

 Adams, Buffalo, Crawford, Jackson, Juneau, La Crosse, Monroe, Richland, Sauk, Trempealeau, Vernon Counties